Skip to main content

 Katherine Mendez

-Chief Strategic Officer
+Chief Administrative Officer

 Katherine Mendez is an Army Veteran and has been trained in multiple areas.
 She has a Bachelor’s degree in Criminal Justice from Volunteer State Community College and is certified in other areas.
 As the Chief Strategy Officer, Imani’s vision is the goal and that’s what she tracks.
 She also collects and stores the company’s data.
 Behavioral health is needed in the communities and she feels that whatever she can do to contribute to the needs of the communities, she will make sure she does her best at whatever that is.
 By being part of the support team, she helps meet any needs of the client by helping either the clinicians or office employees find a strategic way to operate smoothly.